walmartlabs/hula-hoop/README.md

 Should an error occur while rendering the server-side page, the response will failover to the client-side rendering after logging the response.

 `options` is the combined list of options for both the `endpoints.serverSide` and `endpoints.clientSide` handlers discussed below.

+One distinction is that `finalize` is passed an additional parameter specifying whether or not server side rendering was used to generate the final response. `finalize(req, response, wasServerSide)`

+On caching, this endpoint will emit custom cache headers if server-side rendering is utilized, based on the resultant cache calculated from the AJAX requests made during the page's execution cycle.
+Any cache values defined on the hapi route definition will be utilized for the client-side response only.

 ### endpoints.serverSide(options)